ronihcohen/script.quasar.dummy/README.md

 Note that an IMDB id is the best way to search for a movie.
 If you can't use that, a title + year is a good differentiator, too.

-Pulsar will also give you international titles for the movie you're searching.
+Quasar will also give you international titles for the movie you're searching.
 Note that these are *countries* and **not** languages (ISO 3166-1).

 Episode payload